CUNYTechPrep/guides/install-pg-ubuntu.md

 ## Installing on Ubuntu 20.04

-On Ubuntu 20.04 you can install postgres with the following commands:
+On Ubuntu 20.04 you can install PostgreSQL with the following commands:

 ```
 $ sudo apt update